 New carpeting can release many different chemicals.
 Our children are more exposed and at greater risk than adults from these chemicals.
 They spend a lot of time on the floor.
 As our kids grow and develop, their bodies are more vulnerable to chemicals and pollution.

-Just about every stage of a renovation can involve some kind of solvent, glue, paint or other finish.
-These products might be used during demolition, for paint stripping or cleaning.
-More products are used during building, for example to join pipes when installing plumbing and especially for finishing of decks, floors, walls, cabinets and more.
-Most of these products release volatile organic compounds (VOCs) and some can be very hazardous.
 The greatest concern arises from organic solvents found in products, for example oil paints and varnishes, paint thinners, paint strippers, industrial floor and tile cleaners, stains, and many different glues and adhesives.
 They are linked to many harmful effects including impacts on the developing brain of the fetus and child.

 Asbestos is a naturally occurring mineral that was widely used in building materials prior to 1980 because it is soft and can withstand heat.
 Asbestos fibres are tiny and very hazardous if breathed in or swallowed.
 Tiny amounts of asbestos are known to cause cancer in humans.
 There is probably no safe level of exposure to asbestos.